 - A. Comply with the provision of the current version of the following codes, specifications and standards except where more stringent requirements are shown or specified: - 1.
 ACI 301 "Specifications for Structural Concrete for Buildings" - 2.
 ACI 318 "Building Code Requirements for Reinforced Concrete" - 3.
 ACI 117 "Specifications for Tolerances for Concrete Construction and Materials". - 4.
-ACI 347 "Guide to Formwork for Concrete" - 5.
 Concrete Reinforcing Steel Institute " Manual of Standard Practice"